The frustration

 A different booster.

 The answer is obvious when you think about it.
-If the problem with classic boosters is that almost all their content is uninteresting — then you just have to remove that content.
+If the problem with classic boosters is that almost all of their content is uninteresting — then you just need to remove that content.
 To keep only the hits.
-To hand-select each card, to ensure that every opening yields something beautiful, and to package all of that in a booster.
+To hand-select each card, to ensure that every opening produces something beautiful, and to package it all in a booster.

 That's how it was born.
 Not in an office with investors.
 Not with a forty-page business plan.
 In a Parisian apartment, with a table, hand-sorted cards, and a simple conviction: people deserve better than commons for 6 euros a booster.

 The first Only Hit booster is called L'ORIGINAL.
 It costs €6.99.
-It guarantees a minimum hit with every opening — an illustrated, shiny, above-average uncommon card.
+It guarantees a minimum hit with every opening — an illustrated, shiny, uncommon card, above the rest.
 But it can also contain a Rare, an Ultra-Rare, or even a Legendary.
 The surprise remains.
 The disappointment disappears.

-It's the booster Hugo would have wanted to find in 2020.
-It's the booster he creates for others.
+This is the booster Hugo would have wanted to find in 2020.
+This is the booster he creates for others.

 11,000 boosters.